-4. Write “For” or “Pay to” above your name on the line below your address, depending on whether you are writing a personal check or a business check.
+4. Write “For” or “Pay to” above your name on the line below your address, depending on whether you are writing a personal or business check.

-5. Fill out all lines except for signature lines, which should be left blank until after you have signed your name.
+5. Fill out all lines except signature lines, which should be left blank until you sign your name.

-What are the 6 parts of writing a check?
+What are the six parts of writing a check?

-The 6 parts of writing a check are:
+The six parts of writing a check are: